kiwigrid/helm-charts/charts/influxdb-backup/README.md

 kubectl -n influxdb create job --from=cronjobs/influxdb-backup influxdb-restore-$(date +%Y%m%d%H%M%S)
 ```

 Be aware that if the restore is enabled the backup is disabled, so you can only restore OR backup.
-Therefore after a restore you have to redeploy the chart with restore option disabled to get backups again.
+Therefore after a restore you have to redeploy the chart with restore option disabled to create backups again.